Procurement Glossary

 Contract performance indicators

-Operational implementation is measured by key figures on settlement efficiency and dispute resolution.
-Important indicators are the processing time for price adjustments and the number of contractual disputes.
+Operational implementation is measured using key figures for processing efficiency and dispute resolution.
+Important indicators include processing time for price adjustments and the number of contractual disputes.

 Cost efficiency metrics

-Comparisons between actual and hypothetical costs without the clause are used to assess the economic benefit.
+Comparisons between actual and hypothetical costs without the clause are used to assess the economic benefits.
 The payment plan should document the effects transparently.

-Contractual risks and hedging with exchange rate clauses
+Contractual risks and hedging for exchange rate clauses

-Exchange rate clauses entail specific risks that can be minimized through suitable hedging measures.
+Exchange rate clauses entail specific risks that can be minimized by appropriate hedging measures.

 Legal and contractual risks

-Unclear formulations can lead to scope for interpretation and legal disputes.
-Particular attention must be paid to the definition of reference prices and calculation methods.
+Unclear wording can lead to room for interpretation and legal disputes.
+Particular attention must be paid to the definition of reference rates and calculation methods.
 Bank guarantees can provide additional security.

 Operational implementation risks